 After sharing with you all our 'Top 10 must watch documentaries about sustainability', we wanted to go a step further.
-For all our book lovers out there, the Aequem team has pout together our must read books about sustainability.
+For all our book lovers out there, the Aequem team has put together our list of top 10 sustainable books.
 So, whether you're bored at home, looking for a new read or avid to learn more about sustainability... this is the list for you.
 Let's get into it!

 The Human Age - A world shaped by us // Diane Ackerman